Biggy54321/libthreads-C/one-one/README.md

 # One to one user threading model

+**libthreads-C** is a user level threading library which can be used on 64 bit systems only.
+The following functionalities are provided by the one-one threading model of the library.

 ## Thread create

 * In one to one model each **user thread** will **map** to one **kernel